Lucasdye/PythonOnWindows/README.md

 Add also the python script folder:
 C:\Users\YourName\AppData\Local\Programs\Python\Python3Xx\Scripts

-3] Cick on 'OK', restart the computer, test if python.exe is find by the system by tiping in the terminal (the python version should be displayed):
+3] Cick on 'OK', restart the computer, test if python.exe is find by the system by tiping in the terminal (the Python version should be displayed):

 ```
 python --version